 What they came up with is a space that was featured in FESmag of March 2017 as the “facility design of the month.”
 To recap Donna Boss’ article, the menu and space are extremely impressive.
 The menu is largely credited to Mark Freeman, Microsoft’s senior manager of Microsoft Global Dining Services.
 Freeman has been hailed as the visionary in incorporating cafe lifestyle in corporate cafeterias.

-It’s the corporate cafe to beat all corporate cafes, and it’s expansive, worldly, colorful, and clean menu match it’s sleek design to a tee.
+It’s the corporate cafe to beat all corporate cafes, and its expansive, worldly, colorful, with a clean menu match.
 Nestled in the forests of Redmond, Washington, Microsoft’s Cafe 36 is definitely one of our favorite corporate cafeterias to date.

 Not your typical cafeteria food, the cuisine at Cafe 36 is inspired by the use of local, GMO and chemical-free cooking and promotes urban farming.
 Freeman’s strategies have been dubbed an “ingredient revolution.”
 The ingredients creating that revolution are included in the cafe’s four anchor stations: Himalaya, featuring Indian food; Dekotora, offering teriyaki and ramen; Bosque Burrito; and Veloce Pizza.